microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 1. **Log on** to the Primary SCSM mgmt. server and Data Warehouse mgmt. server with an admin account, preferably with the service account of the "System Center Data Access Service"
 1. **Save** the script into a folder.
-1. Execute the script with right/click + "Run with PowerShell".
+1. Execute the script with right/click + **"Run with PowerShell"**.
 2. Follow the instructions.
 3. **Upload** the resulting zip file to Microsoft CSS

 If you want, you can open `Findings.html` included in the resulting zip file.

-#### Note: If PowerShell starts and quits immediately, then you need to run the following command in a RunAsAdmin PowerShell window:
+##### Note: If PowerShell starts and quits immediately, then you need to run the following command in a RunAsAdmin PowerShell window:

 ```
 Set-ExecutionPolicy RemoteSigned